priomsrb/trigger-await/README.md

 ## `await <trigger-name>`

 Waits until `<trigger-name>` gets triggered.
-When `<trigger-name>` is triggered, a message will be printed, a notification shown, and the command will be finished.
 Can be skipped by pressing Enter.

 ## `trigger <trigger-name>`

-Activates the trigger `<trigger-name>`.
+Activates the trigger `<trigger-name>`, and shows a notification.
 Can trigger multiple awaits waiting for the same `<trigger-name>`.

 # How it works